Skip to main content

 Quick Answer (TL;DR)

 The Kano Model classifies product features into five categories based on how they affect customer satisfaction: Must-be (expected baseline), One-dimensional (more is better), Attractive (unexpected delighters), Indifferent (nobody cares), and Reverse (actively disliked).
+Use the Kano Analyzer to categorize your own features.
 Developed by Professor Noriaki Kano in the 1980s, it uses a paired-question survey to categorize features based on customer responses.
-The model helps product teams invest in features that genuinely matter -- and avoid wasting effort on features that don't move the needle.
+The model helps product teams invest in features that genuinely matter.
+And avoid wasting effort on features that don't move the needle.

 What Is the Kano Model?